 Online education: For traditional "brick and mortar" colleges, online options represent both an opportunity and a competitive alternative.
 More than 28% of higher education students in the US now take at least one online course as part of their studies.
-That represents a growth trajectory that has continued for 13 straight yearsiii.
-Online education does not have as significant a presence in bachelor-level education type degrees - instead tending to focus on master's level programs.
+That represents a growth trajectory that has continued for 13 straight years^{iv}.
+Online education does not have as great a presence in bachelor-level education type degrees - instead tending to focus on master's level programs.

 Demographics: Much has been made of the impact of the Millennial generation, due to its size and different characteristics.
 As Millennials (defined as those born between 1981-1995) have completed their sojourn through the education system, attention turns to Generation Z students (those born since 1996) who will also have a significant impact on education.
-The size of this generation, projected to be even larger than the large Millennial generation^{iv}, will directly impact the market demand for educators.
-While the size of the generation itself is important for the demand for teachers, experts believe that Generation Z will be educated differently, as various forms of alternative education (charter/private schooling, homeschooling, etc.) decrease number of students in public education.^v
+The size of this generation, projected to be even larger than the large Millennial generation, will directly impact the market demand for education.
+While the size of the generation itself is important, experts believe that Generation Z will be educated differently, and demand differing forms of education.
+Vi